In a nutshell

 - Initiate a Chapter 11 case to pursue restructuring within the protective provisions of the Bankruptcy Code (usually known as ‘filing for Chapter 11’).

 - Prevent stigmatization of employees and business operations.
 Create a detailed communication plan to include regulators, shareholders, employees, vendors and clients.
-“Entry into Chapter 11 should be made as smooth and unruffled as possible,” says Davis Polk’s insolvency and restructuring group co-head Marshall Huebner.
+“Entry into Chapter 11 should be made as smooth and unruffled as possible,” says Marshall Huebner, global head of Davis Polk’s restructuring group.

 - Secure financing.
 “Without liquidity to pay the bills, all is for naught,” Huebner explains.